Period Pain: What Causes It And Treatments To Help Ease The Menstrual Pain

 Green tea with herbs like peppermint, chamomile, fennel, cinnamon, ginger, Holi basil, etc. is highly effective to reduce menstrual pain.
 These blended teas can bring down inflammation and provide natural relief from moderate to severe period pains.

-Exercise: Exercise can help alleviate period cramp pain by decreasing the prostaglandins that cause menstrual cramps.
+Exercise during periods can help alleviate period cramp pain by decreasing the prostaglandins that cause menstrual cramps.
 Engaging in low to moderate physical activity during menstruation reduces abdominal cramps and improves mood, lessens fatigue and lowers the intensity of the pain.
 Workouts, including walking, jogging, yoga, stretching, pelvic exercises, planks, core-strengthening, and Zumba, are recommended during menses.
 Practice relaxation techniques like meditation.

-Lifestyle: Sleep deprivation, stressful work conditions, excessive alcohol intake, smoking, poor dietary habits, and an overall sedentary lifestyle is responsible to weaken the overall immune system, core body strength and hormonal balances in the body.
+Sleep deprivation, stressful work conditions, excessive alcohol intake, smoking, poor dietary habits, and an overall sedentary lifestyle is responsible to weaken the overall immune system, core body strength and hormonal balances in the body.
 Such a weakened body is prone to more painful periods.
 Lifestyle changes can help relieve women from period pains.
 Quality sleep, stress-free life, healthy eating habits and diet, and abstinence from alcohol and smoking can lower menstrual pain.

-NSAIDs: Nonsteroidal anti‐inflammatory drugs block chemical messengers that alert the brain to experience pain.
+Nonsteroidal anti‐inflammatory drugs block chemical messengers that alert the brain to experience pain.
 Popular NSAIDs such as Ibuprofen, diclofenac, etc. can restore normal uterine functions and help reduce period pains.

 Contraceptive Pills